dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/opt_workflow.rst

     quadratic with a relationship between the variables.

     Ocean software also provides support for
-    :ref:`higher order models <oceandocs:higher_order>`, which are typically reduced to quadratic for sampling.
+    :ref:`higher order models <higher_order>`, which are typically reduced to quadratic for sampling.

 .. [#]
     The nonlinear model represents a general optimization problem with an